open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 As base we use the `podinfo` application from Stefan Prodan's [Github repo](https://github.com/stefanprodan/podinfo).
 All files can be found [here](https://github.com/stb1337/ocm-hello-world-v1).

-At the end of the tutorial the application will consist of the following components:
+At the end of the tutorial you will have created one OCM component for your business application `podinfo`.

-* `podinfo` as our business application

-Following the OCM guidelines we will end-up with two component versions and six OCM OCI images.
+This component will be composed using the OCM guidelines and consist of several resources, here an OCI image and a Helm chart.

-For building composed components the ["all-in-one"](../getting-started-with-ocm#all-in-one) mechanism becomes handy.
+For building multiple components in one shot the ["all-in-one"](../getting-started-with-ocm#all-in-one) mechanism becomes handy.

 ### Requirements